HVAC experts reveal the 7 things forcing your heating system to work harder – and how to fix them now

 Marco Radocaj is an HVAC expert with qualifications in Manual J, Manual S, and Manual D– which is the recognized standard for producing HVAC design and installation, as well as the Environmental Protection Agency's mandatory Refrigeration Certification.
 Before founding Balance HVAC, Marco served as the vice president of building performance at a high-end estate management, renovation and construction company.

-Now you’ve learned about all of the things making your heating work harder, learn how to prepare your house for cold weather and how to heat your home in a power outage.
+Now you’ve learned about all of the things making your heating work harder, learn how to prepare your house for cold weather and how many hours a day your heating should be on for maximum efficiency.

 Sign up to the Homes & Gardens newsletter